msaremi/sn2/README.md

 ## Installation

-Installation requires the NVCC compiler with a ABI-compatible C++ compiler.
+Installation requires the NVCC compiler with an ABI-compatible C++ compiler.
 A pre-compiled egg is available [here](dist).

 To intall, use: